Chevrotain/chevrotain/packages/chevrotain/docs/guide/performance.md

-# Optimizing a Parser for Performance
+# Optimizing Runtime Performance

-## Singleton Parser
+## Using a Singleton Parser

 Do not create a new Parser instance for each new input Instead re-use a single instance and reset its state between iterations.
 For example: